ShokofehVS/shokofehvs.github.io/_pages/cv.md

       * Spearheaded the successful implementation of comprehensive pipelines for analyzing medical data provided by Frankfurt University Hospital, employing specialized biclustering algorithms that enhanced understanding of gene expression.
       *  Managed a team of Python programmers to deliver open-source projects with publications in the top-ranking conferences.

 * Feb.
-2025 - present: Information Technology Assistant
+2025 - Jun.
+2025: Information Technology Assistant
   * IT Department, castLabs GmbH
   * Hybrid, Germany
   * Duties included: